SamiraDesh/IndivNA/README.md

 4. `sample_covar_mat` The matrix of covariate information for representative subjects to perform casedropping bootstrap.

-Key results returned by IndivBootSummary:
-1. `test_centrality`, matrix listing the stacked testing results for different centralities between nodes for the first representative subject.
-2. `test_centrality_long`, matrix with the long format listing the stacked testing results for different centralities between nodes for the first representative subject.

-Additional results are returned depending on the type of bootstrap.
-When running the nonparametric bootstrap, this function also creates -
+It generates several important results, such as:
 1. `boot_data`, a matrix containing all the edge weights estimated in each bootstrap replicate.
 2. `boot_data_summary`, a matrix containing the summary of all bootstrap results.
 3. `edge_data`, a matrix containing all edge weights retained in the original constructed network that were estimated in each bootstrap replicate.
 4. `edge_data_summary`, a matrix containing the summary of all edge weights retained in the original constructed network.
 5. `edge_test`, a matrix listing the test results of whether the selected edges in the IndivIsing object are significantly different from each other.
 6. `edge_quantile`, a matrix listing the range of the differences between two estimated edges out of the selected edges in the IndivIsing object.
 7. `boot_centrality`, a matrix summarizing the centrality information for each subject at each bootstrap.

+Additional results are returned depending on the type of bootstrap.
+When running the nonparametric bootstrap, this function also creates -
+1. `test_centrality`, matrix listing the stacked testing results for different centralities between nodes for the first representative subject.
+2. `test_centrality_long`, matrix with the long format listing the stacked testing results for different centralities between nodes for the first representative subject.
-On the other hand, for the casedropping bootstrap the summary of the correlation results is returned as `cor_results`.
+In the casedropping bootstrap setting, the summary of the correlation results is returned as `cor_final_results`.

-The forest plots below illustrate the summarized edge weights for static and temporal networks - Static        |  Temporal :-------------------------:|:-------------------------:
+The forest plots below illustrate the summary of edge weights stored in `edge_data_summary` for static and temporal networks -
+Static        |  Temporal
+:-------------------------:|:-------------------------:
 ![alt text](https://github.com/SamiraDesh/IndTempNetAna/blob/main/IndivBootSummary_static.png)  |  ![alt text](https://github.com/SamiraDesh/IndTempNetAna/blob/main/IndivBootSummary_temporal.png)